 Cardale Jones, QB, Ohio State

-There is no doubt that Jones (6-5, 250) can make some devastating throws with elite arm strength for the NFL.
-Aside from his right-arm cannon, Jones has also displayed his running ability and how difficult he is to sack with his huge size.
-Jones has been up-and-down in 2015, but considering he has only 11 starts in his college career, it is understandable that he is raw and needs development.
-In 2015, Jones has completed 63 percent of his passes for 1,460 yards with eight touchdowns and five interceptions.
+There is no doubt that Jones (6-5, 253) can make some devastating throws with elite arm strength for the NFL.
+Aside from his right-arm cannon, Jones has running ability and is difficult to sack with his huge size.
+He was up and down in 2015, but considering he only had 11 starts in his college career, it is understandable that he is raw and needs development.
+In 2015, Jones completed 63 percent of his passes for 1,460 yards with eight touchdowns and five interceptions.

 Jones put on a display in 2014 after entering the starting lineup behind Braxton Miller and J.T.
 Barrett.
 In his three starts, he completed 61 percent of his passes for 860 yards with seven touchdowns and two interceptions.